 Student Spaceflight Experiment Program

 We are fully immersing all 5-8th grade students, with the support of Sanger High School students as project managers, in a real microgravity experiment design and proposal writing.
-78 flight experiment proposals to be formally submitted by our student teams, with one selected for flight to the International Space Station in Spring 2018.
+81 flight experiment proposals were formally submitted by our student teams, with one selected for flight to the International Space Station in Spring 2018.
 Sanger Unified School District is excited to be apart of this high visibility STEM education program that has been publicized across the nation.